ansys/pystk/CONTRIBUTING.md

 ## Building the STK container images with Tox

-You can build all the Docker images for STK.
-Currently only Linux containers are implemented.
-Support for Windows containers will come later.
+Use the following commands to build the images:

-Use the following command to build the images:
+### Linux

 ```console
 tox -e docker-build-linux_images